 According to Microsoft, “Report Builder provides data visualizations that include charts, maps, sparklines, and data bars that can help produce new insights well beyond what can be achieved with standard tables and charts.
 Use Report Builder to create reports and shared datasets.
 Publish report parts, and then browse the Report Part Gallery to reuse existing report parts as building blocks for creating new reports quickly with a “grab and go” experience.”

-You can read more about Report Builder on Microsoft’s download page.
+You can read more about Report Builder’s features on Microsoft’s download page.

 How to Install Report Builder

-You might be wondering whether or not you can run Report Builder from the SCCM console.
-Yes, but if you choose to run Report Builder from the SCCM console, you really are using the SSRS website method.
+You might be wondering whether or not you can run Report Builder from the Microsoft Endpoint Configuration Manager (MEMCM) console.
+Yes, but Report Builder must be installed first on your desktop.